 Although on the face of it qualifying as a foreign lawyer in Ireland may seem like a complicated process, in reality it is relatively straight forward.
 Confusion does surround the future of the Certificate of Admission post Brexit, and it may be that going forward all non-Irish qualified lawyers will have to sit the QLTT.

 In addition to being qualified to practice law in Ireland, it is also necessary to have a visa if you are a citizen of a non-EU country.
-If you have any queries about visas or requalifying in Ireland, please don’t hesitate to reach out.Posted over 1 year ago
+If you have any queries about visas or requalifying in Ireland, please don’t hesitate to reach out.Posted almost 2 years ago